-In this part of the form, list the name and address of each creditor to whom you owed any amount that, at any time during the disclosure period, exceeded your net worth.

-You are not required to list the amount of any indebtedness or your net worth.
-You do not have to disclose any of the following: credit card and retail installment accounts, taxes owed (unless reduced to a judgment), indebtedness on a life insurance policy owed to the company of issuance, or contingent liabilities.
+List the name and address of each creditor to whom you owed any amount that, at any time during the disclosure period, exceeded your net worth.
+You are not required to list the amount of any debt or your net worth.
+You do not have to disclose: credit card and retail installment accounts, taxes owed (unless reduced to a judgment), indebtedness on a life insurance policy owed to the company of issuance, or contingent liabilities.
 A "contingent liability" is one that will become an actual liability only when one or more future events occur or fail to occur, such as where you are liable only as a guarantor, surety, or endorser on a promissory note.
 If you are a "co-maker" and have signed as being jointly liable or jointly and severally liable, then this is not a contingent liability.

 Calculations: In order to decide whether the debt exceeds your net worth, you will need to total all of your liabilities (including promissory notes, mortgages, credit card debts, judgments against you, etc.).
-Subtract this amount from the value of all your assets as calculated above for Part D. This is your "net worth."
+The amount of the liability of a vehicle lease is the sum of any past-due payments and all unpaid prospective lease payments.
+Subtract the sum total of your liabilities from the value of all your assets as calculated above for Part D. This is your "net worth."
 You must list on the form each creditor to whom your debt exceeded this amount unless it is one of the types of indebtedness listed in the paragraph above (credit card and retail installment accounts, etc.).
 Joint liabilities with others for which you are "jointly and severally liable," meaning that you may be liable for either your part or the whole of the obligation, should be included in your calculations at 100% of the amount owed.